EFlavioBR/EFlavioBR/README.md

-- 👋 Hi, I’m Emanuel Flávio
+- 👋 Hi, I’m Emanuel Sousa
-- 👀 I’m interested in Python, CSS, HTML, JS.
+- 👀 I’m interested in Python, Django, Azure.
-- 🌱 I’m currently learning
+- 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 EFlavioBR/EFlavioBR is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.